ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 customElements.define('page-template', PageTemplate);
 ```

-> Don't worry too much about the lines after the `import`, this is discussed in more detail in our [docs](/docs/).
+> Don't worry too much about the capitalized expressions, this is discussed in more detail in our [docs](/docs/).

 ## Pages
 Pages are how you will create the content for your site by (generally) creating markdown files.
 Simply make a _pages/_ directory in your workspace and Greenwood will start building them automatically.
-By default, pages will build using the default page template (_page-template.js_).
+By default, pages will build using the default page template: _page-template.js_.

 By adding our home page (index.md), our directory sturcture for a basic Greenwood application now looks like this:
 ```render bash